 I told no one I was going.

-Leaving Santa Clara, the scenery shifted to a mix of small industrial and agricultural until the 1930's pink stucco and red tile roof buildings of California’s vast Agnew state mental hospital complex was reached.
-Agnew was a place the State of California locked up the mentally insane, like in the movie, One Flew Over the Cuckoo's Nest.
+Leaving Santa Clara, the scenery shifted from small industrial to agricultural until the 1930's, pink stucco and red tile roof buildings of Agnew, a vast mental hospital complex.
+It was a place in the country where California locked up the mentally insane, like in the movie, One Flew Over the Cuckoo's Nest.